telliott99/genealogy/source/g3/gene_fowler.md

 Ancestry gives date of o1 as Dec 23.

-May have been christened Geneva, no real information about that but I'v seen it in some people's trees.
+May have been christened Geneva, no real information about that but I've seen it in some people's trees.